Tasks¶

 Standalone tasks¶

 Standalone tasks are independent work items not linked to any specific project, contract, or budget item.
-They're useful for: - General IT operations work - Ad-hoc requests - Cross-cutting initiatives - Personal task tracking
+They are useful for: - General IT operations work - Ad-hoc requests - Cross-cutting initiatives - Personal task tracking

 Creating standalone tasks¶